gabrieljablonski/reaction-time/README.md

 # ReactionTime-PyQt5
 Support interface for measuring choice reaction time.
-Well documented.

 This project was created with the intent of providing a medium for syncronizing an automatic visual command with another source that would provide information about user response.
 In this case the visual